-A new project I have launched with colleagues in Togo and Rwanda/Belgium, thanks to a MIT Global Seed Fund Grant, examines entrepreneurial initiatives undertaken by African “returnees” in their (or their parents’) home countries on the continent.
+Another project underway with colleagues in Togo and Belgium, thanks to a MIT Global Seed Fund Grant, examines entrepreneurial initiatives undertaken by African “returnees” in their (or their parents’) home countries on the continent.
 Focusing on entrepreneurship in the creative industries specifically (digital media, fashion, film/music), my portion of the project interrogates the notion of “return” for these hyphenated Africans, and how cultural production mediates their articulations of Africa and African-ness in this historical moment.

 |2016||“Redrawing Power?
 Dutch Wax Cloth and the Politics of ‘Good Design,’” Journal of Design History, 29 (3): 258-272.|